Anadea/anadea_blog/content/posts/does-my-business-need-mobile-app/index.md

 ---
+ceoTitle: Does My Business Really Need a Mobile App?
 title: Does My Business Really Need a Mobile App?
+breadcrumbs: Does My Business Really Need a Mobile App?
+slug: does-my-business-need-mobile-app
+draft: true
-publishDate: '2020-10-01T00:00:00Z'
+publishDate: 2020-10-01T00:00:00Z
-authors: []
+image: tree.jpg
+og_image: tree.jpg
 description: With thousands of apps being launched every day, is a mobile app a necessity or a luxury for my business?
 Is a mobile friendly website enough for my business?
 Do I lose some opportunities without  a mobile app?
 Why should I spend my money on developing a business application when it is practically the same thing as the website?
 Or is it not?
-image: tree.jpg
-og_image: tree.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
-- mobile
+industries: []
 ---
 With thousands of apps being launched every day, is a mobile app a necessity or a luxury for my business?
 Is a mobile friendly website enough for my business?
 Do I lose some opportunities without a mobile app?
 Why should I spend my money on developing a business application when it is practically the same thing as the website?
 Or is it not?